Working with industry

 Expertise: academics available for consultancy, contract research, joint funding bids, staff training and knowledge exchange; exemplary students available for industry placements and sponsorship.

-Networks: access to people and research from the Oxford-affiliated Nuclear Research Centre (NRC), Bristol’s Centre for Quantum Photonics and Quantum Engineering Technology labs, and our Doctoral Training Centres in Advanced Materials, Condensed Matter and Quantum Engineering.
+Networks: access to people and research from the Oxford-affiliated Nuclear Research Centre (NRC), Bristol’s Centre for Quantum Photonics and Quantum Engineering Technology labs, and our Doctoral Training Centres in Functional Nanomaterials, Condensed Matter and Quantum Engineering.

 Get in touch